 Universal Basic Income (UBI) guarantees a certain minimum income to every citizen within a given governed population, without having to pass a test or fulfill a work requirement.

-Andrew Yang’s Freedom Dividend is a universal basic income set at $1,000 per month, or $12,000 per year, for all U.S. citizens between the ages of 18 and 64, paid for by a new tax on automation.
+Andrew Yang’s Freedom Dividend is a universal basic income set at $1,000 per month, or $12,000 per year, for all U.S. citizens over the age of 18, paid for by a new tax on automation.
 Yes, that means you and everyone you know would get another $1,000/month every month from the U.S. government, no questions asked.
 You could use that money to pay down debt, start a business, go back to school, or shop at local boutiques.
 For more information, visit our campaign’s UBI explainer.